SpotMe® Fee-Free Overdraft

 Your Chime SpotMe limit is set automatically by a variety of factors related to how you use your Chime account.
 This may include how long you’ve been a member, your account history, and how much you direct deposit per month.
 We’ll notify you if and when you qualify for a higher limit.

-If you want to manually lower your limit to a personal max, it’s easy and fast.
-If you’re eligible for SpotMe, all you need to do is open your Chime app > Scroll down in your Home feed > Tap Settings > and adjust your limit.
+If you want to manually lower your limit to a personal max you can do so by opening your Chime app > Scrolling down in your Home feed > Tapping Settings > and adjusting your limit.

 If SpotMe covers me, how do I pay it back?